microsoft/solution-accelerator-many-models/README.md

 #### 2. Configure Development Environment

 Next you'll need to configure your [development environment](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-environment) for Azure Machine Learning.
 We recommend using a [Notebook VM](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-environment#compute-instance) as it's the fastest way to get up and running.
 Follow the steps in [EnvironmentSetup.md](./EnvironmentSetup.md) to create a Notebook VM and clone the repo onto it.

 #### 3. Run Notebooks

 From there, walk through the notebooks sequentially following the steps outlined.
+By the end, you'll know how to train, score, and make predictions using the many models pattern on Azure Machine Learning.

 ## Contents